 Dental Care to Treat Accidental Injury: Charges for dental services for accidental injury to the jaws, sound natural teeth, mouth, or face within 365 days after the accident (expenses for other dental services may be covered by the Dental Plan).
 Injury caused by chewing or biting an object or substance placed in your mouth is not considered an accidental injury, regardless of whether you knew the object or substance was capable of causing such injury if chewed or bitten.
 Dental implants, including preparation for implants, and stem cell tooth regeneration are not eligible for coverage under this provision.

-Dental-Related Services for Member with Special Needs: Subject to preauthorization requirements, hospital services, ambulatory surgical facility services, and anesthesia services associated with any medically necessary dental procedure when provided to a member who is severely disabled or eight years of age or under, and who has a medical or emotional condition which requires hospitalization or general anesthesia for dental care.
+Dental-Related Services for a Member with Special Needs: Subject to preauthorization requirements, hospital services, ambulatory surgical facility services, and anesthesia services associated with any medically necessary dental procedure when provided to a member who is severely disabled or eight years of age or under, and who has a medical or emotional condition which requires hospitalization, general anesthesia, or IV anesthesia/sedation for dental care.

 Durable Medical Equipment (DME): Charges for the rental (or, at the Plan's option, the purchase) of durable medical equipment, provided such equipment meets the following criteria: